Christopher Janaway

 Christopher Janaway is a philosopher and author.
 He earned degrees from the University of Oxford.
 Before moving to Southampton in 2005, Janaway taught at the University of Sydney and Birkbeck, University of London.
 His recent research has been on Arthur Schopenhauer, Friedrich Nietzsche and aesthetics.
 His 2007 book Beyond Selflessness: Reading Nietzsche's Genealogy focuses on a critical examination of Nietzsche's On the Genealogy of Morals.
-Janaway currently lectures at the University of Southampton, which in the past (latest academic year 2014-2015) has included a module focusing on Nietzsche's Genealogy.
-That module is now convened by Janaway's colleague, Aaron Ridley.
+Janaway currently lectures at the University of Southampton.